 It makes a good escape from the heat outside, especially on a hot summers day.

 It’s a very photogenic place.

-There are so many small and larger hiking trails, some going through forest, others by the side of cliffs descending into the gorge,and fun suspension bridges to get you from one side to the other.
+There are so many small and larger hiking trails, some going through the forest, others by the side of cliffs descending into the Taroko Gorge.
+Fun suspension bridges can be found to get you from one side to the other.

 The trees flow across the top of the mountains with wildlife such as butterflies and monkeys inside.

 But be careful, there are dangers lurking there as well, such as spiders and poisonous snakes.